Made in Portugal is in fashion

 The company is now exploring new terrain, such as the "stores of the future," to offer, it says, "new customer experiences and a tailored offer by leveraging both the benefits of the digital revolution and augmented reality".

-The story of Farfetch is one of those that tells the story of the Portuguese economy taking off again.
-The time is far from Portugal being a low-cost supplier for the big textile or leather goods chains.
+The story of Farfetch is one that tells of the Portuguese economy taking off again.
+Gone are the days when Portugal was a low-cost supplier to the major textile and leather goods chains.

 Labour market flexibility

-The socialist government, which came to power in November 2015 with the support of the far left, promising to turn the page on austerity, had nevertheless been greeted with skepticism by its European partners.
-But, against all odds, the Prime Minister, António Costa, has managed to revive the machine.
+The Socialist government, which came to power in November 2015 with the support of the far left, promising to turn the page on austerity, had nevertheless been greeted with skepticism by its European partners.
+But, against all odds, Prime Minister António Costa has managed to revive the machine.

-"He was able to play it cleverly, sending reassuring signals to the middle classes, by freeing up salaries and pensions.
-Without going back on the reforms that made the labour market more flexible and reduced the size of the state.This is what the political scientist António Costa Pinto, a professor at the University of Lisbon, says.
+"He played his cards right, sending reassuring signals to the middle classes, and unblocking salaries and pensions.
+Without, however, going back on the reforms that had made the labor market more flexible and reduced the size of the State".explains political scientist António Costa Pinto, professor at the University of Lisbon.

-It is this mix of recovery and flexibility, Scandinavian style.
-It is this Scandinavian-style mix of recovery and flexibility that is boosting consumption and reinvigorating the country's economy, which is being driven by both the tourism boom and exports.
+It's this Scandinavian-style mix of recovery and flexibility.
+It is this Scandinavian mix of recovery and flexibility that is boosting consumption and reinvigorating the country's economy, driven by both the tourism boom and exports.

 Growth takes off

 Growth is taking off.
-It is at 2.6 % in 2017 while unemployment has fallen to 7.8 %, the lowest figure since 2004, and the public deficit is down to 1.4 %.
-Its lowest level in forty years.
-All of Europe is wondering about the Portuguese recipe.
+It reached 2.6 % in 2017, while unemployment fell to 7.8 %, the lowest figure since 2004, and the public deficit was reduced to 1.4 %.
+Its lowest level for forty years.
+The whole of Europe is wondering about the Portuguese recipe.

-In the wake of successes like Farfetch.
-Lisbon and now Porto have become fashionable destinations for start-ups, attracted by a qualified and easily multilingual workforce, a pleasant environment and the proximity of prime surf spots.
+In the wake of successes such as Farfetch.
+Lisbon and now Porto have become fashionable destinations for start-ups, attracted by a skilled and easily multilingual workforce, a pleasant environment and proximity to prime surfing spots.
 But the rest of the industry is also benefiting from a new dynamic.

 SMIC at 650 euros

-In addition to a flexible labor market, the country clearly benefits from low labor costs, with the minimum wage at 650 euros.
-But not only that, says Luis Castro Henriques, president of Aicep.
-Aicep is a dynamization agency that supports Portuguese companies in their exports and facilitates the entry of investors.
-"What decides a company to locate here is a complex productivity equation.
+In addition to a flexible labor market, the country clearly benefits from low labor costs, with a minimum wage of 650 euros.
+But that's not all, says Luis Castro Henriques, President of Aicep.
+Aicep is a business development agency that supports Portuguese export companies and facilitates the entry of investors.
+"What makes a company decide to locate here is a complex productivity equation.
 Which introduces other factors such as the ease of attracting talent.
-Professional and academic training, language skills as well as the quality of the country's infrastructure and social stability.
-Which offers long-term visibility."
+Professional and university training, knowledge of languages, as well as the quality of the country's infrastructure and social stability.
+Which offers long-term visibility.

-We have moved from shared service centers or simple back offices to more complex activities, from advanced engineering centers to software development
+We have moved from shared service centers or simple back-office operations to more complex activities, from advanced engineering centers to software development.

 French companies are at the forefront of productive investments.
 Those that have been there for a long time are consolidating their positions, such as Renault, PSA, Faurecia and Altran.
-But the profile of newcomers is changing," says Luis Castro Henriques: "We've moved from shared service centers or simple back offices to more complex activities, whether it's advanced engineering centers or software development."
+But the profile of newcomers is changing," says Luis Castro Henriques: "We've moved from shared service centers or simple back-office operations to more complex activities, be they advanced engineering centers or software development."

-This is the case of Mecachrome, a French group specializing in high-precision mechanics for the aeronautics industry, which inaugurated a new factory in Evora last October.
-A few hundred meters away are also the facilities of the Brazilian Embraer, the third largest aircraft manufacturer in the world.
-The two companies are creating a fertile ground for a new Portuguese aeronautics cluster, says Mecachrome plant manager Christian Santos, who is impressed by the efforts made by the local administration to facilitate the installation of newcomers, especially in terms of recruitment.
+This is the case for Mecachrome, a French group specializing in high-precision mechanics for the aerospace industry, which inaugurated a new plant in Evora last October.
+A few hundred meters away are the facilities of Brazil's Embraer, the world's third-largest aircraft manufacturer.
+Together, the two companies are creating fertile ground for a new Portuguese aeronautics cluster," says Mecachrome plant manager Christian Santos, impressed by the efforts made by the local administration to facilitate the installation of new arrivals, especially in terms of recruitment.

 Business Services

-"There is a real business service attitude on the part of public employment services"he says.
-Not only have they developed tailor-made training courses on aeronautical trades, from boiler making to sheet metal work, painting or machine control, but the local employment center managers are also interested in employer satisfaction, to see how the training could be made more effective.
-"They're looking to anticipate, to know what headcount I'll need in six months and with what concrete training so they can adapt their modules based on demand and shorten the 'time to job.'"
+"There is a real business service attitude on the part of public employment services"he explains.
+Not only have they developed tailor-made training courses for specific aeronautical trades, from boiler making to sheet metal work, painting and machine control, but local Pôle Emploi managers are also interested in employer satisfaction, to see how training can be made more effective.
+"They're looking to anticipate, to know what headcount I'll need in six months' time and with what concrete training so they can adapt their modules to demand and shorten the 'time to job'."

-For us, it is not about low cost, but about 'best cost'.
+For us, it's not a question of low cost, but of 'best cost'.

 A reliable, trained and motivated workforce is one of the country's calling cards when it comes to convincing companies to locate here.
-"For us, it's not about low cost, it's about 'best cost', says Christian Santos.
+"For us, it's not about low cost, but 'best cost', says Christian Santos.
 There is also a geographical and cultural proximity.
-That makes collaboration easier than in Poland or Turkey."
+Which makes collaboration easier than in Poland or Turkey."

-Alongside the newcomers, the country's traditional industries have also undergone a revolution, explains the Secretary of State for Industry, Ana Teresa Lehmann, citing the example of the textile and leather industries: "They opened up to innovation in production, they also worked on the notion of brand and the perception of quality, reorienting the image of made in Portugal towards an idea of high-end design and added value."
+Alongside the newcomers, the country's traditional industries have also undergone a revolution, explains the Secretary of State for Industry, Ana Teresa Lehmann, citing the textile and leather sectors as examples: "They've opened up to innovation in production, they've also worked on the notion of brand and the perception of quality, reorienting the image of made in Portugal towards an idea of high-end design and added value."

 New markets

-Invest, innovate, reinvent: this is also the recipe applied by Vista Alegre, the emblematic brand of Portuguese porcelain, to resurrect itself, after having almost disappeared in 2009, crushed by debts.
-"The company, which relied on the national market and a portfolio of loyal customers, has rebounded by prospecting new markets and succeeded in promoting its know-how to open up to collaborations.says Alda Costa, a member of the board of directors.
+Invest, innovate, reinvent: this is also the recipe applied by Vista Alegre, the emblematic brand of Portuguese porcelain, to resurrect itself after being crushed by debt in 2009.
+"The company, which relied on the national market and a portfolio of loyal customers, has bounced back by prospecting new markets, and has succeeded in promoting its know-how to open up to new collaborations.says board member Alda Costa.

-A hundred kilometers south of Porto, the Vista Alegre factory in Aveiro offers a dazzling image frozen in time.
-Framed by the white and ochre buildings of the chapel and the theater, where the workers were educated.
+A hundred kilometers south of Porto, Aveiro's Vista Alegre factory offers a dapper image frozen in time.
+Framed by the white and ochre buildings of the chapel and theater, where workers were educated.
 Nothing seems to have changed since its foundation in 1824.

 And yet, in addition to its usual production lines, the company has landed a major contract with Ikea.
 It delivers 30 million pieces per year to the Swedish giant. with the prospect of increasing to 48 million pieces in the coming years.
 For Vista Alegre.
 This collaboration marks a renaissance, as does the development of collections for brands such as KitchenAid or Nespresso, or the design of custom tableware for star chefs.